alessandrofelder/wallaby/README.md

 and saves
    * the manually drawn rois as zip files ending in output ROI suffix
    * the created binary images as tiffs ending in output ROI suffix
-   * the results of the imageJ analyze Particles function (https://imagej.nih.gov/ij/docs/menus/analyze.html#ap) as csv files The scale is hard-coded into the macro, as all my images were taken at the same magnification.
+   * the results of the [ImageJ Analyse Particles](https://imagej.nih.gov/ij/docs/menus/analyze.html#ap) function as csv files
+The scale is hard-coded into the macro, as all my images were taken at the same magnification.
 Empty selections are ignored, the code just continues to execute.
 Particles touching the image boundary are not counted.